-Industries that have adopted asset management are reporting that they are able to improve the use of available funding by 5 to 15% by making the money they have go further and have a greater long term impact.
-These industries are able to avoid future liabilities by making better decisions.
-Highways Asset Management is particularly well developed in New Zealand and Australia.
+Industries that have adopted asset management are reporting that they are able to improve the use of available funding by 5 to 15% by making the money they have go further and have a greater long-term impact.
+These industries are able to avoid future liabilities by making better decisions, have greater flexibility of maintenance operations, have greater confidence in anticipated funding needs and having accurate data to be able to show progress.